csiro-robotics/mmd-reg/README.md

 #### Train

-Either run the training script below (it can take **days to run**) or download the trained model parameters from the v1.0.0 release:
+Either run the training script below (which can take **days**) or download the trained model parameters from the v1.0.0 release:

 ```bash
 mkdir -p results